-Q4: To what extent have the country envelopes contributed to addressing i/gender equality ii/ human rights and iii/ community responses?
+Q4: To what extent have the country envelopes contributed to addressing i/ gender equality ii/ human rights and iii/ community responses?
 Joint Teams engage with (external) country partners including CSOs and key population groups in UN Joint Planning processes to ensure country priorities are reflected and supported.

-There is sufficient balance of country envelope investments to ensure UBRAF outputs contribute to the three strategic priorities of the Global AIDS Strategy.

-Findings as above for participation although where CSOs have been involved in the planning and design of CE activities, these are reported to have been more successful.
+There is sufficient balance of country envelope investments to ensure UBRAF outputs contribute to the three Findings as above for participation although where CSOs have been involved in the planning and design of CE activities, these are reported to have been more successful.